Psychology and Counseling

 Our psychology programs provide students with an in-depth understanding of human behavior, stressing its complexity, development, and integration.
 We are committed to a broad interdisciplinary study of humanity.

 We offer state of the art training experiences in school and mental health counseling.
 In addition to our CACREP accredited school counseling programs, we offer the only CACREP accredited Mental Health Counseling (MHC) program in NEPA, and one of only two programs in a five state area!Visit Website

-The 48 credit Clinical Track involves preparation for professional careers in clinical psychology and related areas.
+The 48-credit Clinical Track involves preparation for professional careers in clinical psychology and related areas.
 The Clinical Track is available for those majors who desire employment in the field immediately after graduation and/or who seek to pursue graduate study in clinical psychology or related areas.
 Special guidelines are provided in the Student Handbook, which is available from the department.
 The track requires that the student maintains at least a 3.00 QPA in Psychology and completion of a four-course sequence (Psychology 431 or 432, 433, 434, and 451A), along with other recommended courses.
-(It is recommended that the student select at least two of the following courses: Psychology 316, 317, 319, and 420).

 Experiential learning opportunities are integrated with classroom-based instruction at every opportunity.
 Students are encouraged to participate in a variety of formal and informal field experiences.
 Supervised internships in local agencies, leading to undergraduate credit, ordinarily are open only to those students who are majoring in Psychology.